-Election Day is Tuesday, November 3, 2020!
-See the FAQ below for answers to some of our most frequently asked questions about elections.
-For more information visit the Marion County Voter Information Portal.
+The FAQ below shares some of our most frequently asked questions about voting and elections.
+For more information visit the Indiana State Government Voter Information Portal.
+Or visit the Marion County Voter Portal for local information.

 The National Geographic Society provides good information on why it is important that everyone exercise their right to vote

 The Indiana Voters Bill of Rights can be found in English and Spanish.